OUIsolutions/CWebStudio/README.md

 # Used Dependencies And Atributions
-DoTheWorld includes all self dependecies in the single file, so you dont need to care about it, but if you will use one of these librarys, dont include it in your code to avoid circular imports
+DoTheWorld includes all self dependecies in the single file.
+If one of these libraries is used in your code, be mindful of circular imports.

 ## CJson<br><br>
 **CJson**: from https://github.com/DaveGamble/cJSON <br>